strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.3.18 =
+* Fixed admin bar warning that showed up on admin pages.

+= 1.3.17.1 =
+* Fixing activation bug from 1.3.17.

 = 1.3.17 =
 * Updated pmpro_hasMembershipLevel() and [membership] shortcode to allow passing a level like "-5" which will return true if the user does NOT have level #5.
 * Updated how PMPro notifications are retrieved and shown on the PMPro admin pages.
 We're using admin-ajax to call the pmpro_notifications function which uses WP's HTTP API to call the www.paidmembershipspro.com server.
 Only the PMPro version number is passed to check if a notification should be shown.
 This method shouldn't slow page load since the javascript is called using jQuery's ready function.
 If the PMPro server is unavailable, you'll get a JS error instead of a PHP one.